-- January - Federal Program Meeting Overview of the stakeholder planning process - > Receive stakeholder survey links from the FPCO and/or the Federal Program Manager - Administer stakeholder surveys - Email date for the March stakeholder planning meeting to the Federal Programs Manager - February - Invite school staff, parents, students, and community to the stakeholder planning meeting using a flyer, email, website, newsletter, parent app, and translated notices if needed. - Parent survey remains open for the school to enter responses from paper survey. - Receive stakeholder survey data from the FPCO and/or the Federal Programs Manager. - March - Hold school stakeholder planning meeting - Solicit input from stakeholders for addressing identified needs - Document the meeting: - Sign-in sheet, including each attendee's role (parent, para, student, teacher, etc.) - Agenda - Copies of data reviewed as well as other handouts - Minutes (must include details of the discussion) - April - Review the following documentation: - Invitations to the stakeholder planning meeting - Invitations of the stakeholders that are participating in the planning meeting - The presentation of the stakeholder planning meeting - Sign-in sheet, including each attendee's role (parent, student, teacher, etc.) - Agenda - Copies of data reviewed as well as other handouts - Minutes - Stakeholder input (responses to the guestions in the presentation) - School Improvement Plan - May - Continue to work on and finalize School Improvement Plan - June - School Improvement Plan is finalized action plan to include deadlines.
+- January - Administrators meeting Overview of the stakeholder planning process - Receive stakeholder survey links from the Federal Program Manager - Administer stakeholder surveys - Email date for the March stakeholder planning meeting to the Parent and Family Engagement Team. - February - Invite school staff, parents, students, and community to the stakeholder planning meeting using a flyer, email, website, newsletter, parent app, and translated notices if needed. - Parent survey remains open for the school to enter responses from paper survey. - Receive stakeholder survey data from the Federal Programs Manager. - March - Hold school stakeholder planning meeting - Solicit input from stakeholders for addressing identified needs - > Document the meeting: - Sign-in sheet, including each attendee's role (parent, para, student, teacher, etc.) - Agenda - Copies of data reviewed as well as other handouts - Minutes (must include details of the discussion) - April - Review the following documentation: - Invitations to the stakeholder planning meeting - Invitations of the stakeholders that are participating in the planning meeting - The presentation of the stakeholder planning meeting - Sign-in sheet, including each attendee's role (parent, student, teacher, etc.) - Agenda - Copies of data reviewed as well as other handouts - Minutes - Stakeholder input (responses to the questions in the presentation) - School Improvement Plan - Mav - Continue to work on and finalize School Improvement Plan - June - School Improvement Plan is finalized include deadlines.
 After review and/or revisions to budgets are made, all parties will sign-off on the corrective actions.
 If strategies are not implemented in a timely manner recommendation for appropriate alternatives will be put in place.